 Charter of the Corporate Governance & Nominating Committee

-The purpose of the Corporate Governance & Nominating Committee (the “Committee”) is to assist the Company’s Board of Directors (the “Board") in fulfilling its responsibility with respect to the governance of the Company, principally including —
+1. Purpose.
+The Corporate Governance and Nominating Committee (the “Committee”) is a standing committee of the Board of Directors (the “Board”) that assists the Board in fulfilling its oversight function with respect to the broad range of issues surrounding the composition, operation and effectiveness of the Board, principally including —

 (a) The development and recommendation to the Board of appropriate corporate governance principles and rules.